 Audit of Participation in the Continuing Education Program

 The auditing of participation in the RACMA Continuing Education Program is part of the ongoing evaluation and assessment of the College’s Continuing Education Program (CEP).

 Audit is conducted in three parts – as a quarterly maintenance audit, an annual certification audit and an annual compliance audit.
-There may also be randomised auditing conducted by the National regulating authorities - Australian Health Practitioner Regulation Authority (AHPRA) and the Medical Council of New Zealand (MCNZ).

 For some years, RACMA has undertaken an annual audit of participation in the Continuing Education Program, by requesting selected Fellows to provide their records of engagement in CEP activities.
 Under this new policy, the College will adopt a multi modal approach in order to increase rigour and quality assurance, utilising the capability of the electronic CEP platform to record activity and associated evidence.

 The medical regulation authorities in Australia and New Zealand have standards that relate to this policy.
 In Australia the Medical Board of Australia (MBA) and Australian Health Practitioner Regulation Authority (AHPRA) have the Medical Continuing Professional Development Registration Standard and Medical Recency of Practice Registration Standard.
 In New Zealand there is Section 11 and 12 of the Health Practitioners Competence Assurance Act 2003, and the Medical Council of New Zealand’s Scopes of Practice and Prescribed Qualifications for the Practice of Medicine.